rekha-balan/test-func-go/README.md

 **NOTE** that to use Azure App Service you must specify a public registry for `RUNTIME_IMAGE_REGISTRY` in `.env` rather than `local`.

-The local-instance creates and utilizes an Azure Storage account.
+Each instance is created with a Storage account, CosmosDB account, Service Bus namespace, and Event Hubs namespace.
 The azure-instance also creates and utilizes an App Service plan and functionapp.

 Some triggers are triggered after the instance is created.
 (TODO: make them skippable; and verify success.)